Sexual Harassment Reports and Investigations

 • Reporting incident(s) of sexual harassment to the Agency’s SHO does not limit or delay the individual’s right to file a complaint with the Office of Human Rights, as both processes can run parallel to each other.

 • Please note that an individual is not required to report an allegation of sexual harassment to an Agency EEO Counselor, as required for other EEO claims (e.g., retaliation), prior to filing a claim at OHR.
-Individuals may file directly with OHR within the timeframe noted above.
+Individuals may file a sexual harassment complaint directly with OHR within the timeframe noted above.

 Filing a Civil Action in Court

-• An individual may file a complaint of sexual harassment with the D.C.
-Superior Court within 1-year of the alleged harassment or discovery of the incident(s).
+• An individual may file a D.C.
+Human Rights Act (DCHRA) complaint of sexual harassment with the D.C.
+Superior Court within 1-year of the alleged harassment or discovery of the incident.
+An individual is not required to first file with OHR in order to file a DCHRA complaint before filing with the D.C.
+Superior Court.

 • Reporting the incidents of sexual harassment to the Agency’s SHO does not limit or delay the individual’s right to file in D.C.
 Superior Court, as both processes can run parallel to each other.